tobyweston/blog/astro/src/content/blog/2019-09-02-deploy-java-to-debian.md

 ---
-title: 'Easily Deploy Java to Debian'
+title: "Easily Deploy Java to Debian'"
-series: 'Deploying to Debian'
 pubDate: '2019-09-02'
 categories: 'java, scala'
-keywords: 'java, scala, debian, debian repositories, aptly, ubuntu'
+keywords: "java, scala, debian, debian repositories, aptly, ubuntu'"
-description: 'Level up the way you distribute your Java/Scala/Kotlin applications by packaging them as .deb files and deploying via apt.'
+description: "Level up the way you distribute your Java/Scala/Kotlin applications by packaging them as .deb files and deploying via apt."
+series: "Deploying to Debian'"
 ---

 Level up the way you distribute your Java/Scala/Kotlin applications by packaging them as `.deb` files and deploying via `apt`.